bacalj/create-drops-file-utility/README.md

 # Dropper

-- For unknown reasons our BannerLMB instance is not processing drops for some terms. _(probably some user input difference we can't find yet)_
-- So, for now I wrote this command line tool to take a `.csv` and output the `.xml` file needed to send to Banner to undo the LMB enrollments that should be dropped
+- Command line tool to take a `.csv` and output the `.xml` file needed to send to Banner to undo the LMB enrollments that are not dropped by the default process.

 ## csv should look like this